 Coaching is a formal relationship between a coach (person with experience and skills) and the student.
-The coach has the ability and experience to help the individual development in the skill set.
+The coach has the ability and experience to help the individual develop the required skill set.
 The relationship will be formal and time-bound, ending when the objective has been achieved.
-The coach develops a plan using their skills to help the student develop.
-Because of this, the coaching will be focused on specific needs.
+The coach develops a plan using their skills to help the student develop because of which, coaching will be focused on specific needs.

 The coach must be skilled and experienced in the area they are working in.
 Good communication skills are critical, the ability to both listen and explain complex subjects.
 Therefore their written communication skills are important, they must be able to write detailed and comprehensive plans.